SURFscz/SRAMsync/README.md

       grace_period: <grace period in days>
 ```

-Note: Alternatively one can also specify an external Eventhandler via `class: <package.module.Class>` and omitting the `name` property.

 #### groups

 The group block specifies what groups need to be synced from SRAM.
 You must